Catatonia Medication

 Class Summary

-By binding to specific receptor sites, these agents appear to potentiate the effects of GABA and facilitate inhibitory GABA neurotransmission and the action of other inhibitory transmitters.
-Krivoy and colleagues recommended the addition of benzodiazepines to antipsychotics in the treatment of catatonia.[82]
+By binding to specific receptor sites, benzodiazepines appear to potentiate the effects of gamma-aminobutyric acid (GABA) and facilitate inhibitory GABA neurotransmission and the action of other inhibitory transmitters.

 Lorazepam (Ativan)

 Lorazepam is a sedative hypnotic with a short onset of effects and a relatively long half-life.
-By increasing the action of GABA, which is a major inhibitory neurotransmitter in the brain, it may depress all levels of the CNS, including the limbic and reticular formation.
-Monitor the patient's blood pressure after administering a dose of lorazepam.
-Adjust the dose as necessary.
+By increasing the action of GABA, which is a major inhibitory neurotransmitter in the brain, it may depress all levels of the central nervous system (CNS), including the limbic and reticular formations.
+After a lorazepam dose is administered, the patient's blood pressure should be monitored.
+The dose is adjusted as necessary.

 Clonazepam (Klonopin)